CRUSTDE-ContainerizedRustDevEnv/crustde_cnt_img_pod/README.md

 We also don't want to make any changes to our system because of Rust tools or our project needs.

 We can have simultaneously more containers, each with a different version of Rust or a different toolchain with all the necessary configuration and tools.
-We can easily transfer the container to another system and use it exactly as it is configured.
+We can easily transfer the container to another system or to another developer and use it exactly as it is configured.
 Effortlessly.

+We can save an `container image` with the source code and the exact state of all developer tools for a particular app version.
+Then years later we can still work on it for some security patches without the fear that new tools will break the old source code.

-Everybody uses `podman run`, but this is essentially 4 commands in one: `pull` from a repository, `create` the container, `start` or `attach` to the container and exec the bash in interactive mode.
+You will see that everybody uses `podman run`, but this is essentially 4 commands in one: `pull` from a repository, `create` the container, `start` or `attach` to the container and exec the bash in interactive mode.
 I like to use this commands separately, because it makes more sense for learning.

 Create the container with a fixed name rust_dev_cargo_cnt: